abhipandey5/BIB-Cleaner/README.md

 pip install bibtexparser

 Run:-
-Locate the directory and use command: python3 GUI_version_BIB_Cleaner.py
+Locate the directory in terminal and use the command: python3 GUI_version_BIB_Cleaner.py